Click individual faculty names for more information.

-Diane Dimond - (B.A., University of Iowa; J.D, Harvard Law School).
-Ms. Dimond is a Clinical Professor of Law and the co-director of Legal Writing at Duke Law School.
-She teaches the first-year course in Legal Analysis, Research & Writing and two upper-level seminars, Negotiation and Contract Drafting.
-She has taught Introduction to American Law at Duke’s summer institutes in Geneva in 2004 and 2010 and in Hong Kong in 2007.
+Diane Dimond (B.A., University of Iowa; J.D, Harvard Law School).
+Ms. Dimond is a Senior Lecturing Fellow at Duke Law School.
+She currently teaches an upper-level seminar in Negotiation and in the past has also taught Legal Analysis, Research, & Writing (to both U.S. and international students), and Contract Drafting.
+She has taught Introduction to American Law at Duke’s summer institutes in Geneva in 2004 and 2010 and in Hong Kong in 2007 and 2013.
 Ms. Dimond began her practice of law in New York City at a major Wall Street firm in the litigation department and after six years moved to North Carolina, where she continued her practice in litigation, first as an associate and later as a partner, in a large North Carolina firm.
 Her major practice area was in commercial litigation, including employment-related litigation and advice, defense of securities fraud actions, trade secrets/intellectual property suits, nuclear power plant construction litigation, personal injury insurance defense, and representation of both corporate clients and foreign governmental bodies in transnational disputes.
 She has had extensive experience in pre-trial discovery and motion practice, lay and expert witness preparation, appellate brief writing, computerized document management, and settlement negotiations.
 While most of the matters she handled were filed in state and federal courts, she has also represented clients in a number of arbitration proceedings.
-After almost seventeen years of practice, she joined the Duke Law faculty to teach full time in 1994, and was appointed as Clinical Professor of Law in January 2001.
+After almost 17 years of practice, she joined the Duke Law faculty to teach full time in 1994.
+She was appointed as a Clinical Professor of Law in January 2001 and continued in that capacity until July 2015.
+She was the Director of Legal Writing from 1998 to 2013.
 In 2004, she won the Duke Bar Association's Distinguished Teaching Award.
 She is a member of the bars of the states of New York and North Carolina, as well as a number of federal district and appellate courts.